DivvSaxena/NovasMemePicker/README.md

 ## Development Notes

-Nova's Purrfect Meme Maker was created over the course of two days, with a focus on learning and implementing various concepts.
+Nova's Purrfect Meme Maker was created over the course of two days, with a focus on learning and implementing various concepts , scrimba was really helpful in the process.
 Some key takeaways from the development process include:

 - Understanding and implementing import/export functionality for modular code organization.